DuinoBasedLearning/DuinoBasedLearning.github.io/projects.md

 <hr/>

-## PRACTICE 0: Introduction to Arduino programming using MATLAB/Simulink
+## SESSION 0: Introduction to Arduino programming using MATLAB/Simulink

 For a more detailed explanation of the practice 0 click [here](P0_en.html).